layoaster/dev-notes/Python Coding Standars.md

 A docstring should give enough information to write a call to the function without reading the function's code.
 A docstring should describe the function's calling syntax and its semantics, not its implementation.
 For tricky code, comments alongside the code are more appropriate than using docstrings.

-Certain aspects of a function should be documented in special sections, listed below.
-Each section begins with a heading line, which ends with a colon.
-Sections should be indented two spaces, except for the heading.
+Certain aspects of a function should be documented in special sections, a general

 * __Args:__
 	* List each parameter by name.
 A description should follow the name, and be separated by a colon and a space.
-If the description is too long to fit on a single 80-character line, use a hanging indent of 2 or 4 spaces (be consistent with the rest of the file).
+If the description is too long to fit on a single 80-character line, use a hanging indent of 4 spaces (be consistent with the rest of the file).
 	* The description should mention required type(s) and the meaning of the argument.
 	* If a function accepts *foo (variable length argument lists) and/or **bar (arbitrary keyword arguments), they should be listed as *foo and **bar.